What does it mean to live out of a Christian work ethic?

 When I wait tables, I’m trying to provide for a wife and two children.
 It’s easy for me to feel a sense of competition—of wanting to be placed in the best section of the restaurant, of treating my fellow servers rudely when they get in my way, of feeling an unhealthy competitive drive to “sell more.”
 All this stems from an Idol of Capitalism, a god who tells me “if you do what it takes to get ahead, you and your family will be safe.”
-Over my months as a server, I’ve been slowly dismantling this idol and doing what James says: “Just ask God and he’ll give you what you need.”
+Over my months as a server, I’ve been slowly dismantling this idol, following a Christian work ethic, and doing what James says: “Just ask God and he’ll give you what you need.”

 Over the past two weeks, I’ve found myself truly relaxing at work and trusting God to bring whatever I need: “coincidentally” I have had my three best nights ever over these past two weeks.